Design Process

 I will usually be working with gameplay programmers and artists to develop any special features for the level.
 Level event scripting can begin and systems are added as they come online.
 Cinematics are simulated and any special animations can be planned.
 During this process, an ongoing review is encouraged, and feedback is incorporated as needed.

 Once approved, the level is set for testing.
-I will generally set up a test document, which allows others to quickly move through the levels as needed to test different aspects of the levels.
+I will generally set up a test document, which allows others to quickly move through the levels as needed to test different aspects and verify game walkthrough.

 A level grayed out in Sketchup can quickly be moved into the editor for testing.